A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 On April 11, a group of GOP Senators introduced legislation that would “ensure the pathway remains available for small businesses to offer Association Health Plans.”
 A statement from sponsor Chuck Grassley (R-Iowa) about the legislation indicated that “thousands” of people had already obtained AHP coverage under the terms of the rules that the Trump Administration finalized in 2018.

 The judge’s ruling came just days before the new AHP rules were set to take effect for new self-insured AHPs, but they had already taken effect for fully-insured AHPs and existing self-insured AHPs.
 The Trump administration’s Department of Labor clarified that it would not take enforcement action against any AHPs that formed prior to the court ruling under the terms of the Trump administration’s 2018 AHP guidance, and noted that people participating in already-formed AHPs would be able to maintain their coverage until at least the end of the plan/contract year.
-But AHPs operating under the Trump administration’s 2018 guidelines are no longer allowed to enroll new members or market to sole proprietors.
+But AHPs operating under the Trump administration’s 2018 guidelines were no longer allowed to enroll new members or market to sole proprietors.
 And after the end of the 2019 plan year, changes had to be made (for example, a farming-related AHP offered via Farm Bureau in Nebraska transitioned to a short-term plan instead as of 2020).

 In the weeks ahead, President Donald Trump will make good on a promise to deliver expanded access to association health plans (AHPs).
 Under a proposed rule scheduled to be finalized by the Labor Department this summer, more small businesses and self-employed individuals will be able to join together and purchase coverage as part of an association.